Neural Projected Quantum Dynamics: a systematic study: Details on LPE and PPE schemes

 This expression is in direct correspondence with the evolution equations of an explicit Runge–Kutta method with update function $f(\ket\psi) = \hat \Lambda \ket\psi$.
 Although the LPE scheme can be cast as an explicit Runge-Kutta approximation, its scalability relies on avoiding this direct interpretation.
 Instead, \cref{eqn:LPE_expanded} is treated as a recursive process defined by

 where $\ket{\psi_{n+1}} \equiv \ket*{\phi_s}$, and $\ket{\psi_n} \equiv \ket*{\phi_0}$.
 This is analogous to the formulation given in \cref{eqn:optimization_UV} in terms of transformations of the variational parameters of the wave function.
-Each sub-problem in \cref{eqn:LPE_recursion} involves at most linear powers of $\hat \Lambda$ making its application to NQS far more practical than a direct implementation of the Taylor expansion.
+As explained in the main text, each sub-problem in \cref{eqn:LPE_recursion} involves at most linear powers of $\hat \Lambda$ making its application to NQS far more practical than a direct implementation of the Taylor expansion.
 The numerical values of the coefficients $(a_1, \ldots, a_s)$ are obtained by Taylor expanding both sides of \cref{eqn:LPE} and matching the terms order by order.
 This leads to to the following linear system of equations for the coefficients:

 for $1\leq k\leq s$.
 Here, $e_k(a_1, \ldots, a_s)$ is the elementary symmetric polynomial of degree $k$ in $s$ variables, defined for $k\leq s$ as the sum of the products of all possible combinations of $k$ distinct elements chosen from the set $\{a_j\}_{j=1}^s$ \cite{stanley1999}.
-We solve these equations numerically for $s\leq 4$ and report the solutions in Table~\ref{tab:LPE}.
+We solve these equations in Mathematica for $s\leq 4$ and report the solutions in Table~\ref{tab:LPE}.
 Interestingly, all coefficients $a_j$ for which $\Im{a_j}\neq 0$ appear in complex conjugate pairs and $\Re{a_j}>0$ $\forall j$.